-Meetings: Such meetings as are required to fulfill its responsibilities, limited only by the funding allocated to the Committee.
-The Committee may substitute or include locals to identify and assess the current and future occupational health and safety needs of their members, and shall promote means of enabling FPSE members individually and collectively to develop their own occupational health and safety activities.
+Voting: Positions adopted by consensus among designated representatives; otherwise locals to identify and assess the current and future occupational health and safety needs of their members and shall promote means of enabling FPSE members individually and collectively to develop their own occupational health and safety activities.
 The Committee will also monitor workplace environment issues and educate members on those issues.